 Things to Look Out for When Transferring a Balance

 Everyone should be aware of some common rules and regulations for making a balance transfer.
 Knowing these can avoid headaches and save some money as well.

 You have to transfer balances quickly: Most balance transfer credit cards will allow 0% APR only on balances which are transferred within a short period of time.
-For example, you will only receive 0% APR on balances transferred to the Citi Simplicity® Card - No Late Fees Ever within the first 4 months of opening your account – we call this the “qualification period”.
-Just because the card advertises a 21 month 0% APR period, doesn’t mean you can transfer a balance 8 months into having the card, and expect 0% APR.
+Just because the card advertises a 18 month 0% APR period, doesn’t mean you can transfer a balance 8 months into having the card, and expect 0% APR.

-The Chase Slate® is the only card on the list to offer 0% on balance transfers.
-The catch this deal, however, you must complete the balance transfer within 60 days of your account opening to qualify for the 0% balance transfer offer.
+The Chase Slate® is the only card on the list to offer an introductory offer on the balance transfer fee.
+The catch to this deal, however, is that you must complete the balance transfer within 60 days of your account opening to qualify for the transfer fee waiver.
 Transfers after the 60 days will cost you $5 or 5% fee (whichever of the two is greater), but will continue to have 0% APR for another 13 billing cycles.
 Since it allows users to get around the transfer fee, the Chase Slate® is one of our favorite credit cards for balance transfers.

 In general, if you want to find out these facts about a credit card not listed above, look for “APR for Balance Transfers” under the Interest Rates and Interest Charges section of the Terms and Conditions.
 The cost for a balance transfer will often be listed under the Transaction Fees section.
 Simply scan the document for the term “balance transfer” to find all important pieces of information.
 You can see a sample document below, with the highlighted sections.